DominikN/docs_new/docs/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 In this manual you will need computer and robot with the same equipment as in the previous manual.

-In case you are working on **Gazebo** simulator, it is possible to setup system to work on multiple computers, to do it you can have two computers with ROS or virtual machine running with ROS.
+In case you are working on **Gazebo** simulator, it is possible to setup system to work on multiple computers, to do it you can have two computers with ROS.

 ## Network setup